Konboi/slatter/README.md

 # slatter

-slatter is tool for slack. using like twitter
+slatter is tool for slack.
+gather some channel comment and republish a channel.

 # Useage